dahliaOS/documentation/markdown/articles/install/64bit-Legacy.md

 ---
-title: dahliaOS 64-bit with Legacy BIOS
+title: dahliaOS on x86_64 legacy systems
 permalink: install/legacy.html
 summary: How to run dahliaOS Linux on legacy computers
 ---
-## dahliaOS on 64-BIOS
+## dahliaOS on x86_64 legacy systems

 ## Installation